rubyaustralia/rubyconfau-2013-cfp/hiro_asari-jruby_workshop/README.md

 1. Java and Ruby integration: loading and calling libraries
 1. JRuby on Rails: building and deploying
 1. JRuby for fun and more fun: Minecraft plugin with [Purugin](https://github.com/enebo/Purugin)(or something similar)
-1. JRuby debugging: finding problems
+1. JRuby debugging and performance tuning: finding problems

 Attendees should have a Java VM installed (Java 6 or higher) and have familiarity with the basics of Ruby.
 RVM will make installation easier,